skuid/skuid-labs/reports/usage-analytics/index.md

   - If you created a custom object in Salesforce, most of the usage tracking functionality can leverage default fields on a custom object, like _Last Activity Date_ and _Owner_.
   - If you want to avoid creating extra fields, you can use the standard _Name_ field on the custom object and rename it.

-**With the object created, let's adjust the object's fields.** This example uses the following standard fields to gather basic information:

-1. **Name**: A **text** field to capture the name of the Skuid page where the tracked action is taking place.
+With the object created, let's adjust the object's **Name field,** which we'll use as a **text** field to capture the name of the Skuid page where the tracked action is taking place.
 For readability, update this field to be named **Page Name.**

+The following two fields, which are automatically populated by Salesforce, will also be useful for analytics tracking:

-2. **CreatedById**: A **lookup relationship** field that will reference the User object, tying the Skuid Usage record to the user that performed the tracked action.
+1. **CreatedById**: A **lookup relationship** field that will reference the User object, tying the Skuid Usage record to the user that performed the tracked action.
-3. **Created Date**: A **date/time** field that will capture a timestamp of when the Skuid Usage record was created.
+1. **Created Date**: A **date/time** field that will capture a timestamp of when the Skuid Usage record was created.

+**Note**: If you'll be recreating this functionality on your own data source, you'll need to recreate these fields and update them in the action sequence below.

-With those fields set, [create the following fields](https://help.salesforce.com/articleView?id=adding_fields.htm&type=5) to track additional information:
+Next, [create the following fields](https://help.salesforce.com/articleView?id=adding_fields.htm&type=5) to track additional information:

 1. **Tracked Action Category**: A **text** field to capture the _categories_ of actions you'll be tracking.
 You can alternatively make this a **picklist** field if you wish to only use a specific set of values.
 Some example values for this field include:
     - Page View